bogongroverchalet/website/_articles/2017-8-8-visiting-in-summer.md

 ## Pricing and Bookings

 Summer bookings are per night.
-It's $15 per person for Scout Members or $20 per person for the general public.
+It's $15 per person for Scout Members or $30 per person for the general public.

-The minimum booking fee is $100.
+The minimum booking fee is $150.

+_The Bogong Rover Chalet is a unique building, and groups that require assistance running the Chalet - required for any group who haven't been to the Chalet before, or who don't have experience running the Chalet - will need to pay an additional $200 fee as part of a hosting arrangement._

 Note: All prices are listed in Australian Dollars (AUD).